colmhaugh/hangman-game/README.md

 When the user guesses correctly then the correct letter replaces the "*".

-When the player enters an incorrect letter they will loose a life and another piece will be added to the hangman.
+When the player enters an incorrect letter they will lose a life and another piece will be added to the hangman.

-To win the game, the player must guess the correct word before loosing all their lives.
+To win the game, the player must guess the correct word before all their lives are lost.

 ## Features